Showing posts with label Michael Espendiller. Show all posts

 I have attended in the last three years as reporter for section 14 the regular expenditures in the defense area as well as the “Special Funds Bundeswehr”, and I can say to you: Our problem here is not primarily the money.
 Of that, the Defense Ministry now has so much that it routinely affords itself money squandering.
 Did you know, for example, that we spend each year 654 million euros for the so-called property security [Liegenschaften]?
 What is that?
 That is the cost for the private security services which guard [bewachen] our barracks, because that is evidently no longer to be expected of our soldiers.
 And we yearly pay from the Federal budget around 180,000 soldiers, the fewest of whom are on active duty.
 It is not known what they do all day long, yet the guarding of our barracks is apparently not a part of it.

-Or let us go the the procurement theme.
+Or let us go to the procurement theme.
 In regards procurement projects also we routinely pay too much, for one thing because our government simply negotiates poorly, for another because the Federal Ministry of Defense’s requirements are set completely wrong.
 An example is the infantry’s heavy weapons carrier.
 Here, we procure the Boxer from Rheinmetall which shall replace the weapons carrier system Wiesel 2 which has been in service for around 30 years.
 So far, so good.
 Actually, the Boxer could quite easily be purchased in Germany, because it is also produced by us.
 Only, Rheinmetall was unfortunately at the time of the order fully booked in its German production.
 One would thus need to wait somewhat longer.
 That besides would have been fully justifiable.
 But no, the Russians who lose the last two years in the Ukraine, are, ja, next week in Berlin.
 Thus Pistorius decided to purchase the Boxer at Rheinmetall Australia and from there have it flown in.
 The result: The originally planned 2 billion euros for the project does not suffice.
 The finance requirement climbs around 700 million euros to 2.7 billion euros.

 Alice Weidel (AfD): Madness!
 Anyone can figure that!